I am looking for SoCal music, the newer the better. It doesn't have to be from there necessarily but it has to evoke it. No Eagles. [more inside]

 Looking for songs that reflect the following sentiment: I'm sorry I hurt you, you were right to end things, I hope we can build a better friendship but I don't expect anything, thank you for trying anyway. [more inside]

+I'm looking for songs which mention/ can be interpreted to mention self-harm, but in which SH isn't their focus.
 Examples of what I'm looking for inside.
 They don't have to be any specific genre or mood, it's the lyrics I'm interested.
 Thanks! [more inside]

 I heard a kid's song that I would describe as French swing (a bit like the style of the Triplettes of Belleville).
 I didn't get a good listen to the lyrics, but two things stood out: a chorus that started with the words "Click, Clack...," and a couple of spoken interludes to someone named Michel(le), who may have been a cat.
 Can you name this song and artist? [more inside]